frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 The URL of your WordPress REST API endpoint.

-Typically, you will not need to set it value yourself, as its value can be usually be computed from the value of `state.source.url`.
+Typically, you will not need to set it yourself, as its value can usually be computed from the value of `state.source.url`.

-However, if your WordPress site is hosted on wordpress.com and you are on a Free, Personal or Premium plan, you will need to either set this value or set `state.wpSource.isWpCom` to `true`.
+However, if your WordPress site is hosted on wordpress.com and you are on a [Free, Personal or Premium plan](https://wordpress.com/pricing/), you will need to either set this value or set `state.wpSource.isWpCom` to `true`.

 For example, assuming that your `state.source.url` is `https://my-awesome-site.com`: